Hugius/FabiEngine3D/doc/WORLD_EDITOR.md

 - All worlds will be saved in `~\projects\<your_project>\worlds\editor\`.
 - Every entity that you place is based on the version in their own editor.
 - Only the changes in the entities made in the world editor are saved.
-- Placed entities can be selected if it has 1 or more bound AABBs.
+- Placed entities can be selected if it has 1 or more bound AABB entities.

 ## 2. Controls